hkeely/field-guide-security-training-newsroom/docs/Chapter02-02-Locking-Down-Mobile.md

 When you tackle *lockscreen notifications* keep in mind that some users may opt to keep convenient but insecure notifications coming for day to day use and change the settings when they're in more vulnerable situations or traveling.

 *System Updates* can take 20-30 minutes or more to download and apply.
-In some cases it migth be more appropriate to have everyone check for system updates and commit to actually applying them later.
+In some cases it might be more appropriate to have everyone check for system updates and commit to actually applying them later.

 *Encrypting* a phone's hard drive can take even longer than a system update and this **should not** be undertaken unless the user is 100% confident that their data, settings, and authentication codes are backed up.